OnSuorce/lazyBids/lazyBids/auctions/api/README.md

 ```

 To serialize the user field (which is a foreign key related to the user's model) it's being used another serializator.
 This allows to fully control how the serialization for a single field should work instead of using the default one.
-This is what the json output would like of the default and the shown one:
+This is what the json output would like of the default versus the shown one:
 ```json
 //Default
 {